 My Lords, was Her Majesty’s Government in a position to warn Prince Mohammed bin Salman, then defence Minister, now Crown Prince, how unwise it would be to intervene in this military conflict, for several reasons?
 The obvious one is that using sophisticated western weapons on their own would never win that war.
 The only way, as we have seen in Iraq and Syria, is boots on the ground, and the last time there was a major boots-on-the-ground intervention in Yemen was in 1964-66, when Egypt suffered 28,000 casualties.

 Secondly, does he realise how undesirable it has been to extend the Sunni-Shia conflict in this way?
 Thirdly, it is very clear that the humanitarian results have been a disaster.
 Fourthly, the Statement referred to the ungoverned spaces.
-Those of us who have been to Yemen know that a large of the interior of Yemen is ungoverned.
+Those of us who have been to Yemen know that a large part of the interior of Yemen is ungoverned.
 The Sanaa Government had control only over the main highways.
 Finally, does he realise how dangerous it has been for Saudi Arabia itself?
 It is not unconnected with the recent purge of princes in Saudi Arabia, under the pretext of fighting corruption.

 My noble friend makes a number of important points.
 I can assure him on one of the central points that he makes, when he gets to the heart or crux of the challenge and the issue on the ground in Yemen—the protracted dispute and regional rivalries being played out in Yemen.
 In recent history, the current crisis was exacerbated when the then legitimate Government, who had support, was removed by the rebel Houthis, supported again by other regional players in the area.
 It is important to recognise, as he says, that, as we have made clear to all parties, including the Saudis, protracted conflict through use of military actions and the restrictions that are being applied will not result in the long-term solution required on the ground, which can be achieved only by all parties coming together.
 That is what we are emphasising not just through the political solution that we seek through the United Nations but through the work that we are doing with key regional players, including the Emiratis—yes, the Saudis as well—but also the Omanis, in ensuring that through the Quint and the Quad we bring all relevant parties forward towards that political solution.